 Due to the mild temperatures in Fort Lauderdale, swimming pools are an attractive option for exercise, fun, or just relaxing.
-Unfortunately, they can also result in a wide range of injuries, including drowning, slip and fall accidents, and diving accidents.
+Unfortunately, they can also result in a wide range of injuries caused by drowning, slip and fall accidents, and diving accidents.

 If you or a loved one was injured in or near a swimming pool, you may be able to pursue damages from the at-fault party.
 You should not have to suffer because of someone else’s negligence.
 If you sustained injuries in a Fort Lauderdale swimming pool, we can help.

 Contact the Law Offices of Anidjar & Levine today for a free evaluation of your swimming pool accident case.
-A Fort Lauderdale swimming pool accident attorney from our team can help you better understand your legal rights.
+Our perosnal injury team can help you better understand your legal rights.

 Types of Swimming Pool Accidents Our Team Takes On